expo/fyi/sentry-expo-migration.md

 - Remove the the `sentry-expo` `postPublish` hook from your `app.json` if you have it.
 - Replace the `sentry-expo` plugin with the `@sentry/react-native/expo` plugin.
 Move any configuration under `config` from the `postPublish` hook to config for the plugin.
 - Do not include your auth token in the plugin configuration.
-Use the `SENTRY_AUTH_TOKEN` environment variable instead.
+Use the `SENTRY_AUTH_TOKEN` environment variable instead ([learn more](https://docs.expo.dev/guides/using-sentry/#app-configuration)).
 Anything included in your plugin configuration will be present in your build and update bundles.

 For example: